July 31, 2020 by Bojana Krstic

 Debbie Reynolds, also known as the Data Diva, is a renowned tech expert, published author, thought-leader and advisor to international corporations.
 Her expertise ranges from data privacy, data protection, eDiscovery, consumer financial protection and EU and US privacy protection legislation, to name a few.

-Jatheon is a global leader in enterprise information archiving, with 16 years of experience in providing on-premise, cloud and virtual archiving solutions to regulated industries in the US and beyond.
+Jatheon is a global leader in enterprise information archiving, with 16 years of experience in providing on-premise, and cloud archiving solutions to regulated industries in the US and beyond.
 To learn how you can gain control over your business data with Jatheon, and prevent data loss, contact us or book a personal demo.

 About the Author